 Standard Aeration Efficiency (SAE, kgO2 kW-1 h-1).

 • Translating or correcting standard limits to non-standard or process conditions is the key job of the consultant.
-Manufacturers of aeration systems can advise, but cannot be held accountable for this key engineering task
+Manufacturers of aeration systems can recommend, but cannot be held accountable for this key engineering task

-• Most often, three empirical parameters are used for this translation, called the α (alpha) factor, β (beta) factor and θ (theta) factor.
+• Most often, three empirical parameters are used for this translation, called the α (alpha) cause, β (beta) factor and θ (theta) factor.

 • The α factor accounts for contaminants in the wastewater, and soaps, detergents have the most impact on the α factor.
 The α factor is the most uncertain of the various oxygen transfer limits and is the most difficult to know accurately.

 The αSOTE is the most useful characteristic for comparing aeration systems since it excludes the effects of all conditions except for water impurities

 • It can be specified for a specific water depth or on a per depth basis.